phalcon-orphanage/docs/en/reference/views.rst

 Using Partials
 --------------
-Partial templates are another way of breaking the rendering processinto simpler chunks.
+Partial templates are another way of breaking the rendering process into simpler chunks.
 With a partial, you can move the code for rendering a particular piece of a response to its own file.

 One way to use partials is to treat them as the equivalent of subroutines: as a way to move details out of aview so that you can grasp what's going on more easily.
 For example, you might have a view that looked like this: